Homotopical interpretation of link invariants from finite quandles: Examples; computations of .

 We now aim to compute the second homotopy groups $\pi_2(B \DD)$ in a stable range as follows: \begin{thm} Let $g \geq 7 $.
-The homotopy group $ \pi_2(B \DD)$ is isomorphic to either $\Z \oplus \Z/24 $ or $\Z \oplus \Z/48 $.
-Furthermore, the torsion subgroup is generated by a $\D$-coloring in Figure \ref{koutssnpn}. \end{thm}
+The group $ \Pi_2( \DD)$ is isomorphic to either $\Z/24 $ or $ \Z/48 $.
+Furthermore, a generator of $\Pi_2 (\DD)$ is represented by a $\D$-coloring in Figure \ref{koutssnpn}. \end{thm}